optimizely/zuora-client-python/docs/PaymentMethodsApi.md

 api_instance = zuora_client.PaymentMethodsApi()
 payment_method_id = 'payment_method_id_example' # str | ID of a payment method.
 zuora_entity_ids = 'zuora_entity_ids_example' # str | An entity ID.
 If you have [Zuora Multi-entity](https://knowledgecenter.zuora.com/BB_Introducing_Z_Business/Multi-entity) enabled and the OAuth token is valid for more than one entity, you must use this header to specify which entity to perform the operation in.
-If the OAuth token is only valid for a single entity, or you do not have Zuora Multi-entity enabled, you do not need to set this header.  (optional) include_all = true # bool | Specifies whether to retrieve all the stored credential profiles within the payment method.
+If the OAuth token is only valid for a single entity, or you do not have Zuora Multi-entity enabled, you do not need to set this header.  (optional) include_all = false # bool | Specifies whether to retrieve all the stored credential profiles within the payment method.
 By default, Zuora returns only the stored credential profiles with `Agreed` or `Active` status.
-If you set this parameter to `true`, Zuora returns all the stored credential profiles.  (optional)
+If you set this parameter to `true`, Zuora returns all the stored credential profiles.  (optional) (default to false)

 try:
     # Get stored credential profiles